VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 We will then create a template for our `SimpleLinkComponent`.
 It should have the same name as our Java Class file and be in the same package.
-VueGWT will detect it automatically and use it as our Component template.
+Vue GWT will detect it automatically and use it as our Component template.

 ***SimpleLinkComponent.html***